Date & Time:

 Join us to help grow this national park!

 This is not a drop-in program.
 Registration is required.

 Groups of five or more may require special arrangements and must be confirmed in advance.
 Fill out the Group Project Request Form.

 Age, Skills, What to Bring:

-- Volunteers ages 10 and up are welcome, volunteers under the age of 15 must be accompanied by a guardian.
+- Volunteers ages 10 and up are welcome.
 Read our Youth Policy Guidelines (PDF) for youth under the age of 15.